A visionary leader

 Who was William Cooper?

-William Cooper was born in 1861 in Yorta Yorta country, near where the Murray and Goulburn rivers meet, in present-day north-eastern Victoria and southern New South Wales.
-The Yorta Yorta people had lived in that area for thousands of years.
-But when white colonists arrived, the Yorta Yorta people were dispossessed of their traditional lands, and many died because of violence and disease brought by the colonists.
+William Cooper was born in 1861 in Yorta Yorta Country, near where the Murray and Goulburn rivers meet, in present-day north-eastern Victoria and southern New South Wales.
+The Yorta Yorta had lived in that area for thousands of years.
+But when white colonists arrived, the Yorta Yorta were dispossessed of their traditional lands, and many died because of violence and disease brought by the colonists.

 Cooper lived for most of his life on the Maloga and Cummeragunja missions.
 He worked as a shearer and handyman on sheep stations.
 He went to school for only a few months as a child, but as an adult he attended literacy classes and joined the Australian Workers’ Union.

-Cooper was politically active, and throughout the 1920s and 1930s he lobbied the Victorian and New South Wales governments for better conditions for the Yorta Yorta people.
+Cooper was politically active, and throughout the 1920s and 1930s he lobbied the Victorian and New South Wales governments for better conditions for the Yorta Yorta.

 In 1933, when he was 72 years old, Cooper moved to Footscray, a suburb in Melbourne.